bmorsky/epi-econ/README.md

 <b> Updates (March 7, 2025) </b>

-- Cleaned up (removed) some old code and renamed some files
+- Cleaned up (removed) some old code and renamed some files.
+Epiecon.jl is now the main model and epiecon_expanded.jl creates the figure for the expanded model
-- Fixed some small numerical issues in solving the model in epiecon.jl
+- Fixed some small numerical issues in solving the model in epiecon.jl.
+I'm using Julia's bright theme for plots, but am open to other options.
+I would like to have colourblind friendly figures, but none of the colour schemes in those ever look good to me...
-- Consolidated all the parameter sweeps into a single file

 <b> Updates (Feb 28, 2025) </b>